 No student organizations have off‐campus housing arrangements.
 Students who are approved for commuter status and live off‐campus are under the direct jurisdiction and protection of local law enforcement.
 Although Defiance College’s jurisdiction generally shall be limited to conduct which occurs at college sponsored events or on campus property, the College can and does respond to off‐campus student‐related incidents that occur in close proximity to the campus and cooperates with local law enforcement in these instances.

 Reporting Guidelines for Criminal Activity

 All members of the Defiance College community should immediately report incidences of criminal activity.
 In emergency situations, contact local law enforcement by dialing 9‐1‐1 from any campus extension.
-For non‐emergency situations, contact the McCann Center Desk, ext.
-2825.
+For non‐emergency situations, contact the Campus Security Office, McCann 117, ext.
+2625.
 Student Life or Security personnel will assist you in making a formal report.
 Persons wishing to maintain anonymity may submit a confidential report for the purposes of crime reporting.
 This information will be used to help prevent crime and to alert members of the college community if warranted.
 Voluntary confidential reports of crime will be counted in the annual crime statistics for Defiance College.